CPMpy/cpmpy/docs/modeling.md

 # Modeling and solving with CPMpy

-This page explains and demonstrates how to use CPMpy to model and solve combinatorial problems, so you can use it to solve for example ... and more.
+This page explains and demonstrates how to use CPMpy to model and solve combinatorial problems, so you can use it to solve for example routing, scheduling, assignment and other problems.

 ## Installation